 A long-time Forest Service employee, he designed it for firefighting.
 In his blacksmith workshop, he started with a tree-planting tool but essentially developed the idea of a double-bladed axe with one blade twisted around.
-The full story of the invention is here (see page 19).
+More on the invention is here (see page 6).
 But Pulaski is even more famous for saving the lives of a large crew of firefighters during an incredibly severe firestorm in Idaho, the story of which you can read here, or better yet in Pulaski’s own words.

 Bark beetles: If you find bark beetles or ecologically similar insects in a tree, consider the possibilty that they killed it.
 But recognize that, although many bark beetles can kill healthy trees, a tree that dies from other causes usually has them too.
 In conifers the resinous response to beetle attacks and the presence of mass attacks can be used to diagnose bark beetle mortality.

 Crown symptoms may or may not be seen, and are not diagnostic (specific):